 One reason people doubt the strength is because wood isn’t equally strong in all directions.
 We know wood is pretty strong, but we’ve seen humans break it.
 We’ve seen martial artists break boards, and we’ve seen baseball players break bats.
 Bo Jackson was famous for breaking his bat over his own leg after striking out, without injuring himself in the process.

 Wood is weakest along the grain, a fact martial artists take advantage of.
 When they break a board, they break it in the same direction as the grain.
 It’s strongest on the end grain, the rough edge on each end of the board.
-That part is difficult to glue and has poor side-to-side strength when you drive nails or screws into it, but it supported the weight of the tree it was part of, so a series of them can support your house.
+That part can be difficult to glue and has poor side-to-side strength when you drive nails or screws into it, but it supported the weight of the tree it was part of, so a series of them can support your house.

 Your house weighs about 200 pounds per square foot.
 That’s why your house can stand with four exterior walls and a relatively small number of load-bearing walls in the middle.
 It’s also why the studs in your wall are probably placed 16 inches apart.
 That spacing is far more than enough to support the weight.
 The extras provide enough bracing to deal with factors like wind.

 How much weight can a 2×4 stud hold horizontally?